cmpnnt/pia-sharp/README.md

 [Private Internet Access](https://privateinternetaccess.com) VPN.
 It's available on [Nuget](https://nuget.org/profiles/cmpnnt)
 (currently version 0.1.0).

-> MacOS is currently unsupported because the .NET 7 SDK only supports Native AOT for Windows and Linux.
-MacOS support is
+> MacOS is currently unsupported because there are no free MacOS GitHub action runners available that support .NET 8.
-> coming in .NET 8, at which point this library will be updated.
+> There are older (Intel) MacOS runners available for free, but they only support up to .NET 7.
+> This repository will be updated to build MacOS packages if and when this changes.

 ## Installation